iwan-rg/ADAB-Arabic-Politeness-Dataset/README.md

-               Alhazmi, Hend Hamed and Alfear, Noof Abdullah and Alqifari, Reem Fahad and Almasoud, Ameera Masoud and Al-Ghamdi, Sharefah}, booktitle = {Proceedings of the Joint 31st International Conference on Computational Linguistics and 16th International Conference on Language Resources and Evaluation (LREC-COLING 2026)}, year      = {2026}
+               Alhazmi, Hend Hamed and Alfear, Noof Abdullah and Alqifari, Reem Fahad and Almasoud, Ameera Masoud and Al-Ghamdi, Sharefah}, booktitle = {Proceedings of the The Fifteenth biennial Language Resources and Evaluation (LREC 2026)}, year      = {2026}
 }
 ```